Artist Residencies & Research

 Developing Arts and Health at Uillinn West Cork Arts Centre

-Uillinn: West Cork Arts Centre offers Artist in Residence studio opportunities to artists and research supports for artsist working on the Arts for Health Programme and in an arts and health context.
-Applications are currently open for 2024, with submission deadline of 31 July 2023, 5pm.
+Uillinn West Cork Arts Centre offers Artist in Residence studio opportunities and research supports for artists working on the Arts for Health Programme and in an arts and health context.

 There are three Artists’ Studios located on level 2 of Uillinn, suitable for visual artists or writers.
 They range in size from 18.2 metres square to 21.2 metres square.
 They are interconnecting work spaces, with north facing roof lights, that can be closed off from each other.
 There is a fourth studio on level 4 suitable for dancers, musicians or performers, equipped with barres and mirrors and wired for sound and projection.